 Think of your resume as a sales tool for your business: it’s your chance to show off your work, skills, and experience.
 Update or revise your current resume with these five tips.

-1. Organize by Skill
+1. Sort by Skill

 Organizing your resume by skill rather than in chronological order by job is a helpful tactic if you have a wealth of different projects you’ve completed over the years.
 Highlighting your expertise also allows potential clients to quickly scan your skillset and see how your experience aligns with their needs, rather than having to sort through a long list of projects.